libxengine/XEngine_MQService/README.en.md

 vcpkg.exe install jsoncpp
 vcpkg integrate install
 you can not use vcpkg and config jsoncpp development for youself

-##### XEngine
-XEngine can be download with mine repository,whe you downloaded xengine,you have to add value to you user environment
-- XEngine_Include header file path
-- XEngine_Library library file path

 #### Linux
 Linux use Makefile to complie